melisathevandi/vix-trading-strategy-ml/README.md

 ## 📜 License & Disclaimer

-Feel free to use this code for learning and research!
+**MIT License** - Feel free to use this code for learning and research!

 **⚠️ Important Disclaimer**: This is a personal educational project.
 Past performance doesn't guarantee future results.
 Always do your own research and consider your risk tolerance before making investment decisions.